Authentication, authorization, and accounting. See also TACACS+ and RADIUS.

 Voice over IP.
 VoIP carries normal voice traffic, such as telephone calls and faxes, over an IP-based network.
 DSP segments the voice signal into frames, which are coupled in groups of two and stored in voice packets.
 These voice packets are transported using IP in compliance with ITU-T specification H.323.

 Virtual Private Network.
 A network connection between two peers over the public network that is made private by strict authentication of users and the encryption of all data traffic.
-You can establish VPNs between clients, such as PCs, or a headend, such as the ASA.
+You can establish VPNs between clients, such as PCs, or a headend, such as the adaptive security appliance.

 Vendor-specific attribute.
 An attribute in a RADIUS packet that is defined by a vendor rather than by RADIUS RFCs.
 The RADIUS protocol uses IANA-assigned vendor numbers to help identify VSAs.
 This lets different vendors have VSAs of the same number.
 The combination of a vendor number and a VSA number makes a VSA unique.
 For example, the cisco-av-pair VSA is attribute 1 in the set of VSAs related to vendor number 9.
 Each vendor can define up to 256 VSAs.
 A RADIUS packet contains any VSAs attribute 26, named Vendor-specific.
 VSAs are sometimes referred to as subattributes.